List of Top 10 Financial Advisor Books [Updated 2023]

 Author: Grant Sabatier

-Providing an approach to make more money in less time so that the time saved can be utilized in enjoying the life, the author highlights that while one’s ability to make money is limitless, one’s time is not.
-There’s also a limit to how much you can save, but not to how much money you can make.
+Providing an approach to make more money in less time to utilize the time saved in enjoying life, the author highlights that while one’s ability to make money is limitless, one’s time is not.
+Therefore, there’s also a limit to how much you can save but not how much money you can make.

 #10 – How much money do I need to retire?